ace-n/Euphoria/README.md

 Comment after an item ID - item name (e.x.
 123:456:789 // Random Item Name )
 Item IDs - the TF2 Warehouse ID of the item to be searched.
 This can be found in the URL of the item's TF2WH page.
 (TF2WH URLs have the format "tf2wh.com/item.php?id=[Item ID here]")
 </pre>
+<br><br><b>Search Controls</b><br>
+Enable Autocheck - enables automatic periodic checking of TF2 Warehouse Autocheck interval - the interval at which automatic checks are carried out, in minutes.
+Must be an integer > 0.
+Hide Internet Explorer window - hides the Internet Explorer window.
+<br><br><b>Known issues</b><br>
+The program's Internet Explorer window will only be closed if the program exits gracefully.
+(I.e. via the close button and not by ending its process)